-Nicknamed ‘Chinese Aegis’, the Type 052C (NATO reporting name: Luyang-II class) destroyers were the first truly multirole and highly capable, modern indigenous destroyers introduced by the PLA Navy.
-With a multifunctional active phased array radar, Aegis-type C3I system, 48 VLS-launched SAM, and eight long-range anti-ship cruise missile (ASCMs), the destroyers are believed to be comparable in general performance and capability to the U.S. Arleigh Burke class and Japanese Kongo class DDG.
+Nicknamed ‘Chinese Aegis’, the Type 052C (NATO code name: Luyang-II class) destroyers are the first truly multirole and highly capable, modern indigenous destroyers introduced by the PLA Navy.
+With a multifunctional active phased array radar, C3I combat system, VLS-launched air-defence system, and long-range anti-ship cruise missiles (ASCMs), the destroyers are regarded comparable in general performance and capability to the U.S. Arleigh Burke class and Japanese Kongo class DDG.

-The PLA Navy began to develop the concept of an air defence guided missile destroyer as the follow-on of Type 052 Luhu class in the early 1990s.
-However, delays in the development of the HHQ-9 SAM and phased array 3D air search radar led to Type 052B (Luyang class) being incorporated with Russian-built SAM and air search radar systems as a stopgap.
-The indigenous HHQ-9 SAM and Type 346 phased array radar finally became available in the early 2000s, and were incorporated onto the improved Type 052C destroyer.
+The PLA Navy began to develop the concept of an air defence guided missile destroyer as the follow-on of the Type 052 Luhu class in the early 1990s.
+However, delays in the development of the HHQ-9 air defence missile and phased array air search radar led to the Type 052B (Luyang class) being incorporated with Russian-built air defence missile and air search radar as a stopgap.
+The indigenous HHQ-9 SAM and Type 346 (‘Dragon Eye’) phased array radar finally became available in the early 2000s and were installed on the subsequent Type 052C destroyers.

-Shanghai-based Jiangnan Shipyard began to build the Type 052C air defence missile destroyer in late 2002.
-The destroyer shared the same hull design as its predecessor Type 052B, but was fitted with completely indigenous weapon systems and sensors.
-The first-of-class DDG-170 Lanzhou was laid down in late 2002 and launched on 29 April 2003.
-Sea trial began in late 2003 and the destroyer was commissioned in July 2004.
-The second hull, DDG-171 Haikou was launched on 30 October 2003 and was commissioned in 2005.
-Both vessels are deployed by the PLA Navy South Sea Fleet.
+The Shanghai-based Jiangnan Shipyard began to build the Type 052C missile destroyers in late 2002.
+The destroyer shared the same hull design as its predecessor the Type 052B, but was fitted with completely indigenous weapon systems and sensors.
+The first-of-class Lanzhou (170) was laid down in late 2002 and launched on 29 April 2003.
+Sea trials began in late 2003 and the destroyer was commissioned in July 2004.
+The second hull, Haikou (171) was launched on 30 October 2003 and commissioned in 2005.
+Both hulls have been deployed by the PLA Navy South Sea Fleet.

-For the next few years the Type 052C production halted as Jiangnan Shipyard relocated its operation from its original location south of central Shanghai to a new site on Changxing Island, in the mouth of the Yangtze River to the north of urban China.
-The third-of-class, DDG-150 Changchun, was launched in October 2010.
-Within the next three years, three more hulls were launched before the production finally stopped and was succeeded by the improved Type 052D (Luyang-III class) destroyer.
-The second batch of four hulls have been deployed by the PLA Navy East Sea Fleet.
+For the next few years the Type 052C production halted as the shipyard relocated its operation from its original location south of central Shanghai to a new site on Changxing Island, in the mouth of the Yangtze River to the north of urban China.
+The third-of-class, Changchun (150), was launched in October 2010.
+Within the next three years, three more hulls were launched before the production finally stopped and was succeeded by the improved Type 052D (Luyang-III class) destroyers.
+The four hulls in the second batch of the Type 052B have been deployed by the PLA Navy East Sea Fleet.

-Type 052C represented a significant development in China’s effort to produce a ‘blue-water’ navy capable of operating in deep waters of open oceans.
-It was also the first destroyer to have been build in a large number since the 1980s, ending the PLA Navy’s prolonged period of building different destroyer classes in small quantities to experiment with the various designs and technologies.
-The destroyers were designed primarily to fit the fleet air defence role with their powerful air-defence missiles and active phased array radar, but also possess decent anti-ship and anti-submarine capabilities.
+The Type 052C represented a significant development in China’s effort to create a ‘blue-water’ navy capable of operating in deep waters of open oceans.
+It was also the first destroyer to have been build in a large number since the 1980s, ending the PLA Navy’s prolonged period of building different classes in small quantities to experiment with the various designs and technologies.
+The Type 052B destroyers were designed primarily to fit the fleet air defence role with their powerful air-defence missiles and active phased array radar, but they also possess considerable anti-ship and anti-submarine capabilities.

-Type 052’s size and displacement were limited by its two underpowered Ukrainian DA80 gas turbines, each rated at 32,600 hp (24 MW), in comparison with the four General Electric LM2500 gas turbines each generating 26,250 hp (20 MW) on the Arleigh Burke class.
-This in turn limits the height of the bridge to avoid overturning the vessel, which means that the four air search radar arrays could not be fitted at an ideal height in order to maximise their performance.
+The Type 052’s size and displacement were limited by its two underpowered Ukrainian DA80/DN80 gas turbines, each rated at 32,600 hp (24 MW), in comparison with the four General Electric LM2500 gas turbines each generating 26,250 hp (20 MW) on the Arleigh Burke class.
+This in turn limits the height of the bridge superstructure to ensure ship stability, which means that the four radar arrays could not be fitted at an ideal height in order to maximise their performance.

-A total of 48 indigenous HHQ-9 air defence missiles are housed in eight 6-cell vertical launch systems (VLS).
-Unlike the Russian-style revolver VLS, Type 052C’s VLS is fixed with each launch cell having its own lid.
+The Type 052 destroyer is equipped with the indigenous HHQ-9 air defence missile system, with 48 ready-to-launch missiles housed in eight 6-cell vertical launch systems (VLS) below decks.
+Unlike the Russian-style revolver VLS, the Type 052C’s VLS is fixed with each launch cell having its own lid.
 The missile system utilises a ‘cold launch’ method, with the missile first ejected from the launch tube, and then igniting its rocket engine at low altitude.
 This launch method avoids the complex flame and gas exhausting pipes on the Western-style ‘hot launch’ VLS, and also decreases damage to the ship structure caused by the rocket motor blast.

 The HHQ-9 is the naval variant of the land-based HQ-9 surface-to-air missile system developed in the 1990s.
-The missile may have adopted some Russian S-300 rocket motor and control technologies, with a “Track via Missile” (TVM) guidance system developed from the U.S. Patriot missile technology.
-The missile is housed inside a cylinder shape container, which is placed inside the VLS, and is guided by the destroyer’s H/LJG346 (Type 346) phased array search and targeting radar.
+The missile may have adopted some Russian S-300 rocket motor and control technologies, with a “track via missile” (TVM) guidance system allegedly developed from the U.S. Patriot missile technology.
+The missile is housed inside a cylinder shape container, which is placed inside the VLS, and is guided by the destroyer’s H/LJG-346 (Type 346) active phased array radar.

 The destroyer is armed with eight YJ-62 (C-602) ASCMs carried inside a cylinder-shape launcher (two 4-cell launchers at the mid-ship).
-The missiles are guided by the Mineral-ME (NATO reporting name: ‘Band Stand’) radar (or its Chinese copy Type 366) installed on top of the bridge and a ‘Light Bulb’ datalink forward of the hanger.
-The YJ-62 uses strap-down inertial guidance coupled with GPS, and active radar for the terminal phase.
-The missile has a stated range of 280 km, with the missile flying at an altitude of 30 m during the cruise phase of an engagement.
-In the terminal phase, the missile descends 7—10 m.
+The missiles are guided by the H/LJQ-366 (Russian MR331 Mineral-ME ‘Band Stand’) radar installed on top of the bridge and a ‘Light Bulb’ datalink forward of the hanger.
+The YJ-62 uses strap-down inertial guidance coupled with Global Navigation Satellite System (GNSS) input, and active radar for the terminal phase.
+The missile has a stated range of 280 km, with a flying altitude of 30 m during the cruise phase of an engagement and 7—10 m in the terminal phase.
 The active radar seeker has an acquisition range of up to 40 km.

-Type 052C has two triple 324-mm torpedo launchers (B.515S copy) for the Yu-7 (Mk-46 Mod 1) active/passive acoustic-homing anti-submarine torpedoes.
+The Type 052C has two Type 7424 triple-barrel 324 mm torpedo launchers (B.515S copy) for the Yu-7 active/passive acoustic-homing anti-submarine torpedoes.
 The Yu-7 carries a 45 kg warhead and has a maximum range of 7.3 km and a maximum speed of 28 knots.
 The depth of search/attack is 6—400 m.

-The four Type 726-4 18-barrel (3×6 arrangement) chaff/decoy launchers on the aft deck can also be used to fire ASW rockets if necessary.
+The four H/RJZ-726-4 18-barrel chaff/decoy launchers on the aft deck can also be used to fire ASW rockets if necessary.

 Command and Control